djwisdom/kilo/README.md

 This is a work-in-progress and is primarily updated as a learning tool.

 Version
+0.0.3 No longer errors out if filename does not exist.
+Empty file is opened.
 0.0.2 Added line number toggle.
 Syntax highlighting disabled by default.
 Cosmetic updates.
 0.0.1 Initial commit.
 Source is somewhat similar to original kilo from antirez.